Periodic quantum Rabi model with cold atoms at deep strong coupling: Acknowledgements

 We acknowledge support by the DFG within the project We 1748-24 (642478), the focused research center SFB/TR 185 (277625399) and the Cluster of Excellence ML4Q (390534769).
 E.R. is supported by the grant PID2021-126273NB-I00 funded by MCIN/AEI/ 10.13039/501100011033 and by "ERDF A way of making Europe" and the Basque Government through Grant No. IT1470-22.
 This work was supported by the EU via QuantERA project T-NiSQ grant PCI2022-132984 funded by MCIN/AEI/10.13039/501100011033 and by the European Union ``NextGenerationEU''.
+We want to thank Razmik Unanyan for his contributions to the perturbative treatment of the deep strong coupling regime given in the Appendix D of the Appendix.